Record

 Wax cylinder record

-The first medium that used to record and play back sound were cylinders.
+The first medium that was used to record and play back sound was a cylinder.
 In 1877, Thomas Edison invented the phonograph, which was the first device to play and record sound on wax cylinders.
 In 1887, Emile Berliner was granted a patent for the gramophone, which was described as using wax cylinders coated with an opaque substance, such as lampblack, or soot gathered from lamps, mixed with varnish.

 Zinc and hard rubber records